Richland Trust Building

 The Richland Trust Building is a historic bank building in downtown Mansfield, Ohio.
 It was built in 1929 and listed on the National Register of Historic Places in 1983.
 The 9-story building was designed by Althouse & Jones and was also home to business and law offices as well as a shoe store.
-It is adorned with angel sculptures.
-It was built during a building boom in Mansfield and elsewhere that preceded the stock market crash.
+It is adorned with angel sculptures and was built during a building boom in Mansfield and elsewhere that preceded the stock market crash.

 Althouse & Jones, a partnership between William L. Althouse and Mr. Herbert S. Jones in Mansfield, also designed the Park Avenue Baptist Church, another building on the National Register.